 Bauhaus Dessau Foundation

-Many objects from the period have survived to the present day and can be viewed in Dessau.
-The Bauhaus building itself, with its workshop wing, the stage and the refectory, the Masters’ Houses, the Dessau-Törten estate with the Konsum building and the Laubenganghäuser (Housing with Balcony Access) and the Kornhaus (granary), as well as the Employment Office.
-Each of these buildings and each of the housing estate buildings tells the story of a collective existence based on what is still today an avant-garde basic view of modern society.
+Much from that time has been handed down to this day and can be seen in Dessau.
+The Bauhaus Building itself with its workshop wing, theatre and refectory, the Masters' Houses, the Dessau-Törten Housing Estate with the Konsum Building and the Houses with Balcony Access, as well as the Kornhaus and the Employment Office.
+Each of these buildings or housing units tells the story of a collective coexistence founded on a basic understanding of modern society that is still avant-garde today.

-The Bauhaus and the Masters’ Houses in Dessau have been included in the UNESCO World Heritage list since 1996.
-Some 100,000 visitors every year come to see these architectural icons of classic modernism.
+Since 1996, the Bauhaus and the Masters' Houses in Dessau have been UNESCO World Heritage sites.
+Every year, around 100,000 visitors visit these architectural icons of Classical Modernism.

-The Bauhaus Dessau Foundation was formed in 1994.
-This artistic and scholarly foundation – with its headquarters in the Bauhaus building – works with a historical and reflective method and at the same time inquires into the present-day relevance and contemporary potential that can be derived from the legacy of the Bauhaus for the twenty-first century.
-The Bauhaus Workshop, for example, focuses on present-day design issues on the basis of the challenges of urban development, mobility and energy considerations.
-Educational events organized by the Bauhaus Academy are aimed in an interdisciplinary way at designers, artists, architects, researchers and students from all over the world.
-Residential programs are available to enable them to live and work at the Bauhaus for more extended periods.
-So when you are visiting the Bauhaus building in Dessau, it is possible today to meet young Polish textile designers at lunch in the refectory, for example, or to encounter a dance group from Seoul rehearsing in the Bauhaus assembly hall.
+The Bauhaus Dessau Foundation was founded in 1994.
+The artistic-scientific foundation – with headquarters in the Bauhaus building – works in an historically reflective manner while also enquiring about current relevance and potentials for the 21stcentury which can be derived from the Bauhaus' legacy.
+Thus, the Bauhaus workshop is dedicated to questions of contemporary design that arise from the challenges of urban development, mobility and perspectives of energy.
+Educational formats at the Bauhaus Academy are cross-disciplinary, aimed at designers, artists, architects, researchers, and students from all over the world.
+Residence programmes invite them to live and work at the Bauhaus over a longer period of time.
+Today, on a visit to the Bauhaus Building in Dessau you may encounter, for example, young Polish textile designers having lunch in the refectory and a dance ensemble from Seoul rehearsing in the Bauhaus auditorium.

-As one of the three institutions holding Bauhaus collections, and as a member of the Bauhaus Kooperation Berlin Dessau Weimar, the Bauhaus Dessau Foundation will also be organizing two large exhibitions for the centenary, and it shares responsibility for the central events in the centenary programme.
+As one of the three key collecting centres and a member of the Bauhaus Kooperation Berlin Dessau Weimar, the Bauhaus Dessau Foundation will stage, among other things, two major exhibitions to mark the anniversary, and will be jointly responsible for key events in the anniversary programme.